rosanneturner/psynlp/README.md

-# `psynlp` --- fork of original package adapted for detecting moments of change in clinical psychiatry notes
+# `psynlp` --- fork of original package adapted for detecting sentences containing a moment of change in clinical psychiatry notes

 See the original psynlp package https://github.com/vmenger/psynlp for documentation and tutorials.